-If a teacher suspects plagiarism in a student’s work he or she will show it to a colleague for a second opinion.
+If a teacher suspects plagiarism in a student’s work, the work will be shown it to a colleague for a second opinion.
 If they feel that plagiarism has occurred, the teacher will contact the student.

-The student will not be given a grade for the exam/work in question, unless he/she can show that it is properly cited, or represents his/her own ideas.
+The student will not be given a grade for the exam/work in question, unless the student can show that it is properly cited, or represents student’s own ideas.

-In the case of grave or repeated plagiarism, the teacher may take other punitive measures in accordance with the rules of his or her Faculty.
+In the case of grave or repeated plagiarism, the teacher may take other punitive measures in accordance with the rules of their Faculty.
 The usual punishment is a failed grade for the whole course.

 Most of the study materials are available on the course’s Moodle site.
 Study materials may also include books, and articles which are available in library databases.

-Member universities have been asked to acquire all required examination books mentioned in Asian Programme course requirements.
-For other courses materials are selected so that students should be able to access the materials without problems.
+Member universities have been asked to acquire all required examination books.
+Other courses materials are selected so that students should be able to access the materials without problems.
 However, please bear in mind that all books might not be readily available in all libraries.